 - As part of our approach to safeguarding, the School has created and embedded a culture of openness, trust and transparency in which our values and expected behaviour as set out in our staff behaviour policy/code of conduct are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately. - Staff are encouraged and should feel confident to self-refer, if they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
 This includes where concerns may be felt to be deliberately invented or malicious; such allegations are extremely rare and as such all concerns should be reported and recorded. - All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-The leadership team at High Firs Primary School will take all concerns or allegations received seriously. - All members of staff are made aware of the school Whistleblowing procedure http://high-firs.kent.sch.uk/wp-content/uploads/2022/10/Whistleblowing-Policy.pdf.
-It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - High Firs Primary School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not left.
-The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service - Cantium.
+The leadership team at The Federation of S Martin's and Seabrook CEP Schools will take all concerns or allegations received seriously. - All members of staff are made aware of the school Whistleblowing procedure (please see CPOMS/ school website) It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
+Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The Federation of S Martin's and Seabrook CEP Schools has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity or would have been removed had they not left.
+The DBS will consider whether to bar the person.

+If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Janet Anderson - Cantium

-9 Opportunities to Teach Safeguarding
+9. Opportunities to Teach Safeguarding